📌 OpenRun now enables easy app deployments to Kubernetes. Learn more.

 • Support for application development with Starlark based configuration.

-• Container management support with Docker and Podman
+• Container management support with Docker/Podman or Kubernetes.

 • Auto-idling of containers to reduce resource usage